helgoboss/helgobox/doc/user-guide.md

 - **Source Min/Max:** The observed range of absolute source control values.
 By restricting that range, you basically tell ReaLearn to react only to a sub range of a control element, e.g. only the upper half of a fader or only the lower velocity layer of a key press.
 In relative mode, this only has an effect on absolute source control values, not on relative ones.
+This range also determines the minimum and maximum feedback value.
 - **Target Min/Max:** The controlled range of absolute target values.
 This enables you to "squeeze" target values into a specific value range.
 E.g. if you set this to "-6 dB to 0 dB" for a _Track volume_ target, the volume will always stay within that dB range if controlled via this mapping.